-- The EIM Entity Operator for the EIM Entity BAA that is under contingency may dispatch manually contingency reserves from resources (participating or not) in the BAA or Interchanges through interties with other BAAs outside the EIM Area; these manual dispatch instructions must be sent to RTM.
-Any interchange schedules changes shall be included in the EIM Entity BAA NSI. - RTD shall be run with the latest operating conditions and any manual dispatch instructions.
-Within the affected EIM Entity area, RTD will adjust available resources and manually dispatched resources in order to help manage the contingency event. - > RTD/RTPD will set and broadcast Flex Ramp UP and Flex Ramp Down requirements to zero in the EIM BAA(s) undergoing contingency. - RTD/RTPD will not use any existing Flex Ramp UP and Flex Ramp Down awards from the EIM BAA(s) undergoing contingency. - ➤ RTD/RTPD will subtract the Flex Ramp Up requirements from the EIM BAA(s) undergoing contingency with pro rata diversity factor from the overall EIM area requirement, such that the adjusted EIM area's Flex Ramp UP and Flex Ramp Down requirement with one or more EIM BAA undergoing contingency is:
+- RTD shall be run with the latest operating conditions and any manual dispatch instructions.
+Within the affected WEIM Entity area, RTD will adjust available resources and manually dispatched resources in order to help manage the contingency event. - RTD/RTPD will set and broadcast Flex Ramp UP and Flex Ramp Down requirements to zero in the WEIM BAA(s) undergoing contingency. - RTD/RTPD will not procure any Flex Ramp UP and Flex Ramp Down awards from the WEIM BAA(s) undergoing contingency. - RTD/RTPD will subtract the Flex Ramp Up requirements from the WEIM BAA(s) undergoing contingency with pro rata diversity factor from the overall WEIM area requirement, such that the adjusted WEIM area's Flex Ramp UP and Flex Ramp Down requirement with one or more WEIM BAA undergoing contingency is:

-Adjusted EIM Area Requirement = $max\{M, [(Original EIM Area Requirement) - (Diversity Factor) <math>\Sigma(Original Requirement of BAAs under contingency)]\}$
+Adjusted WEIM Area Requirement = max{M, [(Original WEIM Area Requirement) - (Diversity Factor) Σ (Original Requirement of BAAs under contingency)]}

+'''

 M = max(Original Requirement of BAAs without contingency)

+'''

-Diversity Factor = (Original EIM Area Requirement) / Σ (Original BAA Requirement of all BAAs in the EIM Area)
+Diversity Factor = (Original WEIM Area Requirement) / Σ (Original BAA Requirement of all BAAs in the WEIM Area)

-Designated interval(s) in which an EIM BAA(s) experienced a contingency event will be published on OASIS.
+Designated interval(s) in which an WEIM BAA(s) experienced a contingency event will be published on OASIS.

-For EIM Entities that represent multiple EIM Entity BAAs, the functionality described above is also supported at the each BAA; therefore, the contingency signal will specify either the EIM Entity BAA or the EIM Entity BAA group.
+For WEIM Entities that represent multiple WEIM Entity BAAs, the functionality described above is supported for the individual BAA.